A-Stecka/book-classification-2022/README.md

 # Classification of Book Genres Based on Their Summaries
-Book genre classification system created as part of the Artificial Intelligence and Knowledge Engineering course
+Book genre classification system created as part of the Artificial Intelligence and Knowledge Engineering course during my engineering degree
 -
 Data was obtained from the [CMU Book Summary Dataset](https://www.cs.cmu.edu/~dbamman/booksummaries.html).